Liouville first passage percolation: geodesic length exponent is strictly larger than 1 at high temperatures: Abstract

 \section{Abstract}

 Let $\{\eta(v): v\in V_N\}$ be a discrete Gaussian free field in a two-dimensional box $V_N$ of side length $N$ with Dirichlet boundary conditions.
 We study the Liouville first passage percolation, i.e., the shortest path metric where each vertex is given a weight of $e^{\gamma \eta(v)}$ for some $\gamma>0$.
-We show that for sufficiently small but fixed $\gamma>0$, with probability tending to $1$ as $N\to \infty$ the dimensions of all geodesics between vertices of macroscopic distances are simultaneously strictly larger than 1.
+We show that for sufficiently small but fixed $\gamma>0$, with probability tending to $1$ as $N\to \infty$, all geodesics between vertices of macroscopic Euclidean distances simultaneously have (the conjecturally unique) length exponent strictly larger than 1.